lichen-lab/lichen-lab.github.io/index.md

 	</div>

-I am a tenure-track Assistant Professor of Biostatistics and a member in Center for Computational Biology and Bioinformatics at Indiana University School of Medicine.
-I received a MS in [Biostatistics](http://www.jhsph.edu/departments/biostatistics/index.html) and another MS in [Computer Science](https://www.cs.jhu.edu/) from the Johns Hopkins University in 2011, and PhD in [Computer Science and Informatics](http://www.cs.emory.edu/) from Emory University in 2017.
+I am an Associate Professor of Biostatistics at University of Florida.
+I obtained my PhD in [Computer Science and Informatics](http://www.cs.emory.edu/) from Emory University, and a MS in [Biostatistics](http://www.jhsph.edu/departments/biostatistics/index.html) and another MS in [Computer Science](https://www.cs.jhu.edu/) from the Johns Hopkins University.

 ### Opening
 My lab now has multiple openings for PhD/MS students and one opening for Postdoc.
 Interested candidates please refer the [Opening](https://lichen-lab.github.io//pages/opening.html) for how to apply.

 ### Research
-My lab is currently funded by NIH NIGMS, Showalter Trust Research Fund and Indiana University Melvin and Bren Simon Comprehensive Cancer Center.
+My lab is currently funded by NIH NIGMS.
 My lab's research focuses on developing statistical and informatics methods for analyzing of multi-omics data.
 Projects include but not limited to

 - **Epigenomics**:
 Develop statistical methods and database for analyzing epigenomic data